-The Annual Wildebeest Migration Serengeti is arguably the greatest wildlife spectacle on earth.
-Serengeti National Park is one of the oldest intact ecosystems on earth, it covers an area nearly the size of Belgium and spans two countries Tanzania and the south and Kenya in the north, this extension of the Serengeti to Kenya is what is known as the famous Masai Mara National Reserve as is equally wildlife blessed.
-The Serengeti ecosystem has evolved over millions of years, every living thing here from the tiniest insect to the largest creature plays a very specific part in keeping it balanced.
-The most important driver of this system is the wildebeest migration and the mechanism that triggers the huge wildebeest herds to move is the weather.
+The Serengeti Wildebeest Migration is arguably the greatest wildlife spectacle on earth.
+Serengeti National Park is one of the oldest intact ecosystems on earth, it covers an area nearly the size of 14,763 sq. km and spans two countries Tanzania and the south and Kenya in the north, this northern extension of the Serengeti to Kenya is what is known as the famous Masai Mara National Reserve as is equally wildlife blessed.
+The most important driver of the Serengeti ecosystem is the wildebeest migration and the mechanism that triggers the huge wildebeest herds to move is the weather.

 Serengeti Migration in October

-Sometime around October thunder clouds build on the horizon and the rains begin to move south signaling the start of one of the greatest mass movements of animals on the planet.
+Sometime around October thunder clouds build on the horizon of The Serengeti and the rains begin to move to southern Serengeti signaling the start of one of the greatest mass movements of animals on the planet.
 It begins with the actions of a single animal, then driven by an ancient instinct the rest of the herd follows.
-It is a dangerous journey where predators wait along the route and prey on the passing herds and then there’s the treacherous crossing of the Mara river where wildebeest will die in the thousands.
+The Serengeti migration is a dangerous journey where predators wait along the route and prey on the passing herds and then there’s the treacherous crossing of the Mara river where wildebeest will die in the thousands.

 Great Migration Calving Season (November – March)

-In a few months’ time the babies will be strong enough to start up the migration up north and by July and August, even cross the Mara River.
-It is incredible to think that that little young ones just born there so so helpless in six months’ time will be crossing huge rivers full of crocodiles that are like 12-13 feet long besides having to travel 400 kilometers to get there through hyena and line infested savannah.
-After a calf is on its feet, this is where it will imprint on its mother, they will get to know one another’s scent and call, this is just the start of the wildebeest’s mass births; 200,000 calves will be born over the coming weeks.
-It is an extremely smart adaptive strategy on these Serengeti open plains, the newborns are easy prey to the predators that follow the migration so flooding the market with so many newborns at once tilts the odds in the wildebeest’s favor; some will be taken but many more will survive.
+In a few months’ time, the babies will be strong enough to start the Serengeti migration up north.
+After a calf is on its feet, this is where it will imprint on its mother, they will get to know one another’s scent and call.
+It is an extremely smart adaptive strategy on these Serengeti open plains, the newborns are easy prey to the predators that follow the Serengeti wildebeest migration.
+Some will be taken but many more will survive.
 There are huge challenges ahead for the newborn wildebeests, in two months’ time the calves will be ready to join their mothers on the return trip up north but their first 24 hours are crucial for survival.

 The wildebeest herds will spend the next few months in the short grass plains feeding on the rich grasses and nurturing their young but soon the rains will start moving north signaling the herds that it’s time to get going again.
-The wildebeest migration is not just a defining piece of life on the Serengeti, it is also a key driver of the ecosystem, over the course of the year the millions of wildebeests drastically affect the landscape, the animals graze on the grasses like a giant team of lawnmowers allowing new shoots to grow and keeping the planes healthy.
-With millions of wildebeests, there’s a lot of waste, some of that dung fertilizes the grass which in turn helps it to grow for the next time the animals pass but there is so much done that nature has developed other solutions to make sure the planes are not overwhelmed on the Serengeti.
+The Serengeti wildebeest migration is not just a defining piece of life on the Serengeti, it is also a key driver of the ecosystem, over the course of the year the millions of wildebeests drastically affect the landscape, the animals graze on the grasses allowing new shoots to grow and keeping the planes healthy.
+With millions of wildebeests, there’s a lot of waste, some of that dung fertilizes the grass which in turn helps it to grow for the next time the animals pass but there is so much done that nature has developed other solutions to make sure the planes are not overwhelmed in Serengeti National Park.

-The short grass plains in the south of the Serengeti begin to dry out, the rains start moving north as always the wildebeest instinct compels them to follow instinct which tells them the rains will lead them to better grazing land.
+The short grass plains in the south of the Serengeti begin to dry out, the rains start moving north as always, the wildebeest instinct compels them to follow the rains to lead them to better grazing land.
 The wildebeest calves have survived their first three months and are getting stronger, they need to because in just two months’ time they will face the greatest challenge of their lives; their first crossing of the crocodile-infested mara river.
-The migration is heading north at this moment the herds usually split up into two groups one group going west and another group going east or continues straight North.
-The group that heads west meets Grumeti River in the western corridor of the part.
-This sees the first River crossing of the wildebeests which occurs between May and July.
+The Serengeti migration is heading north at this moment the herds usually split up into two groups one group going to the Serengeti Western Corridor and another group going east or continuing straight North.
+The group that heads west meets Grumeti River in the western corridor which sees the first River crossing of the wildebeests which occurs between May and July.
 The group going east usually continues into the Serengeti wilderness zone that’s inaccessible to tourists whereas the group heading straight north can be tracked.
-All the separated groups meet up to join again in Northern Serengeti at the areas close to the banks of the Mara River.
+All the separated groups meet up to join again in Northern Serengeti in the areas close to the banks of the Mara River.

-As the herds reach vegetated Northern Serengeti, they tend to move very fast, and for good reason, as they are moving through the woodlands and the wildebeest feel vulnerable here.
+As the Serengeti wildebeest migration reaches the vegetated Northern Serengeti, the herds tend to move very fast, and for good reason, as they are moving through the woodlands and the wildebeest feel vulnerable here.
 Lions and other predators have lots of covers which gives them a great advantage when it comes to hunting wildebeest in this region.
-At this time of the year, the central part of the Serengeti is in its dry season as the rains have moved north, the rivers and streams begin to recede leaving only small pockets of water. this affects different species in different ways, these small pools of water become gathering places for animals to drink and cool off and that makes a perfect place for predators like lions to find their next meal.
+At this time of the year, the central part of the Serengeti is in its dry season as the rains have moved north, and the rivers and streams begin to recede leaving only small pockets of water.
+This affects different species in different ways, these small pools of water become gathering places for animals to drink and cool off and that makes a perfect place for predators like lions to find their next meal.

 Serengeti Wildebeest Migration August – September

-It is now august and soon the wildebeest herds will be at the mara river, the journey has covered 10 months and it is almost at an end.
-The Mara River is the lifeblood of the northern Serengeti ecosystem.
+August finds the Serengeti wildebeest migration in the Northern tip of the Serengeti where the herds are in close proximity to the Mara River.
+The journey has covered 10 months and it is almost at an end.
+The Mara River is the lifeblood of the Northern Serengeti Ecosystem.
 It spans two countries beginning in the highlands of southern Kenya snaking its way across Tanzania’s border and emptying into lake victoria. its constant flows divide the park into two.
-The wildebeest are headed to open grasslands on the side of the River into Masai Mara National Reserve where they’ll spend the next 3 months.
+The Serengeti wildebeest migration is heading to open grasslands on the side of the River into Masai Mara National Reserve where the herds will spend the next 3 months.
 This time of year they are usually all over the northern part of Serengeti and into the southern part of Masai Mara National Reserve.